newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Juvenile records in New York can only be accessed when eligible individuals present a court order.
 To get a court order, prepare a written request to the Clerk of the Family Court describing the specific record or case number, and stating the reasons why copies of the document should be revealed.
 If the grounds to access juvenile records are reasonable, the court may then consider the application.
 The Clerk of Court may charge some fees to make copies of the records.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

-Can you Lookup New York Juvenile Records Online?
+Can you Look Up New York Juvenile Records Online?

 No, New York juvenile records are not accessible online.
 All documents relating to juvenile cases and arrests are sealed automatically.
-However, juvenile records can be obtained physically by eligible persons upon the provision of court permission.
+However, juvenile records may be obtained physically by eligible persons upon the provision of court permission.

 Do New York Juvenile Records Show up on Background Checks?